hazelcast/hazelcast/site/docs/design-docs/016-event-reordering.md

 Since it requires marking pipeline stages as order sensitive or not, we have abandoned using it in this first implementation.
-In other words, this approach requires the user to know which stages of the pipeline is order-sensitive or not.
+In other words, this approach requires the user to know which stages of the pipeline are order-sensitive or not.
 I leave this section in the TDD as this approach can be used for fine-grained optimizations.
 You can also find the implementation we deleted